 Out of all the deals in 2017 Van der Vliet has been involved in, 83,3% of the deals were directly closed between buyer and seller, which is an ongoing trend over decades.

 In conclusion, if you consider selling your Dutch build yacht, please do not hesitate to contact us and find the best way to optimal results!

 This information is based on Boat International’s 2017 sales data regarding Dutch-built yachts between 24 and 50 metres.

 The sale of the 31-metre Lowland motoryacht Suncoco is a fine example of a direct deal.
 It was also a very special transaction for us, being the 1000th yacht sold by Van der Vliet Dutch Quality Yachts since our establishment in 1975.

 Are you trying or considering to sell your Dutch-Built Yacht?
-Read more about our approach and request your Yacht Marketing Plan here
+Read more about our approach and request your Yacht Marketing Programme here